Why choose a Ph.D. at Western Michigan University?

 - Students who have completed at least 20 hours of graduate coursework must have an overall GPA of 3.25 for that graduate work.

 - Students with less than 20 hours of graduate work must have a GPA of 3.0 as an undergraduate and 3.25 for all graduate courses.

 - Students applying with a bachelor's degree must have completed at least 24 hours of coursework in the social sciences (anthropology, economics, history, political science, sociology) or other relevant fields and have achieved a 3.25 GPA.
 Students applying with a master's degree must have a GPA of at least 3.25 for all graduate work.

-- Graduate Record Exam scores for the quantitative, verbal, and analytical parts are required for all students.
+- Graduate Record Examination scores for the quantitative, verbal and analytical parts are required for all students.

 - Additional materials to be submitted include a brief essay about the student’s academic and professional objectives, a curriculum vita and three recommendations (on WMU Graduate Reference Forms).